 Keep both feet on the platform.
-Place both hands on the control handle and lean against the backrest.
+Place both hands on the control handle.
 Keep your entire body within the operator area.

 GIVE YOUR BODY A BREAK

 Take advantage of stop time.
 Flex your arms and legs.
 Staying alert will help you be a better and safer driver.